kooparse/gltf_parser/README.md

 ### Helpers

 For ease, I provide a procedure to load buffer in memory.
-Using it, you'll get the underlying data on the field *data* in a **GLTF_Buffer**.
+Using it, you'll get the underlying data in **GLTF_Buffer**:

 - `gltf_load_buffers  :: (gltf_data: *GLTF_Data)`

-Copy underlying data from an accessor.
-You need to provide an array where the data will be copied, and `gltf_load_buffers` must be call first.
-If the type of your array doesn't match the type of the accessor's component, a cast will be made.
+If you want to easily copy the underlying data from an accessor, this procedure will get the job done.
+You just need to provide an array of your type from which the data will be copied.
+Also, `gltf_load_buffers` must be call first.
-See `data_read_tests` example!
+If the type of your array doesn't match the type of the accessor's component, a cast will be made (see `data_read_tests` example):

 - `read_buffer_from_accessor :: (gltf: *GLTF_Data, accessor: GLTF_Accessor, list: *[..] $T)`

-Tiny utility that gives you the **size, count and stride** of the underlying accessor's data.
+A tiny utility that gives you the **size, count and stride** of the underlying accessor's data:

 - `get_component_info :: (gltf_accessor: GLTF_Accessor) -> GLTF_Component_Info`

-Being able to easily print information could save you lot of debug times, this procedure gives you general informations about it (animations names, nodes counts, etc...).
+Being able to easily print information could save you lot of debug times, this procedure gives you general informations about it (animations names, nodes counts, etc...):

 - `gltf_debug_print :: (gltf_data: GLTF_Data)`